Many closed $K$-magnetic geodesics on $\mathbb S^2$: Introduction

-The proof of Theorem \ref{T:main} is based on a Lyapunov-Schmidt finite-dimensional technique, which has been successfully used to face related geometrical problems.
-In the breakthrough paper \cite{AB}, Ambrosetti and Badiale showed that the combination of Lyapunov-Schmidt and variational arguments can provide extremely powerful tools.
+For the proofs we took inspiration from the breakthrough paper \cite{AB}, where Ambrosetti and Badiale showed how merging the Lyapunov-Schmidt finite-dimensional reduction with variational arguments allows to obtain extremely powerful tools to get existence and multiplicity results.
 This idea has been applied to tackle quite a large number of variational problems arising from mathematical physics and differential geometry, see the exhaustive list of references in the monograph \cite{AM}.
-We cite also \cite{MZh}, where Arnol'd problem has been studied in case the supporting surface $\S^2$ is replaced by the hyperbolic (or the Euclidean) plane.